noahehall/theBookOfNoah/0current/scripting.md

     - `popd` removes the last directory from the dirstack and cds into it
     -

-## workflows & programs related to variables, shell arguments, etc
+## workflows & programs related to variables, shell arguments, env vars,  etc
-  - `echo` echos whatever follows it followed by a new line
-    - `echo $SOMEVAR` will print the value of $SOMEVAR

-  - `printf` echos whatever folows it, not followed by a new line, but does allow you to have formatted strings
-    - `printf $SOMEVAR` will print the value of $SOMEVAR

   - normal variables
     - scope: only available inside the shell in which it is defined
       - i.e. not avaliable to shell/process invoked from the original shell (as its in its own process now)